Water use

 We assess and carefully manage the risks of potential soil and groundwater contamination.
 We conduct scientific research on the behaviour and potential risks of contamination from petroleum activities and share our findings with government agencies, researchers and other stakeholders to support the development of environmental guidelines.

 Soil and groundwater remediation is designed to mitigate risks to health and the environment, but can also generate its own environmental, social and economic impacts.
-We believe remediation activities can be made more sustainable and have co-authored the first Standard on Sustainable Remediation.
+We believe remediation activities can be made more sustainable and have co-authored the first ISO Standard on Sustainable Remediation.
 We have started to apply the approach in our own soil and groundwater projects.